 Finally, we also have a series of ‘SATs in Minutes’ videos, again on our Maths Hub.
 These short videos break down exactly how to answer particular questions, providing a nice visual model for when you’re running low on time!

-What next if you need more support for SATs?
+What to do next if you need more support for SATs

 If you have pupils who need more support for SATs, we can help.
 Our specialist Maths tutors will work 1-to-1 each week with those pupils who need it to revise key concepts, plug learning gaps, and help them make accelerated progress.
 Over 50% of our pupils are funded through pupil premium to help close the gap.